 Deactivate the Virtual Environment

-It is quite useful to have more than one python environment configured, in order to test multiple libraries or to take care of multiple dependencies of different projects that you have been working upon.
-This makes it the most widely used feature in python.
+It is quite useful to have more than one Python environment configured in order to test multiple libraries or to take care of multiple dependencies of different projects that you have been working on.
+This makes it the most widely used feature in Python.

-- A virtual env is simple a copy of the original Python version installed on your machine with an option available to inherit the existing python libraries/packages.
+- A virtual env is simply a copy of the original Python version installed on your machine with an option available to inherit the existing Python libraries/packages.

 - Moreover, you can install variant libraries with even different versions of the same libraries/packages as per your needs.

 - It’s quite useful when it comes to a shared system.
-As it provides each user a capability to create their own virtual env
+As it provides each user the capability to create their own virtual env

-- A module named virtualenv is utilized to create isolated python virtual env.
-It indeed creates a folder that contains all of the necessary directories required to initiate the same.
+- It indeed creates a folder that contains all of the necessary directories required to initiate the same.

 This is a guide to Python Virtualenv.
-Here we discuss the introduction to python virtualenv and why do we need a virtual environment in python along with programming examples.
+Here we discuss the introduction to Python virtualenv and why we need a virtual environment in Python, along with programming examples.
 You may also have a look at the following articles to learn more –